 Why we love this recipe

-This classic Italian Lemon and Ricotta Cake is a quick and easy dessert that is made in one bowl only.
-It has a super light and airy crumb that is hard to resist!
+This classic Italian Lemon and Ricotta Cake is super a quick and easy dessert.
+What is there not to love about a cake that is made in one bowl only and has a deliciously light and fluffy texture!?

 It is a great way to finish a meal on a light note and makes the perfect treat to serve with your afternoon tea.
-Enjoy it on its own or topped with a berry sauce, fresh fruits or some whipped cream!
+Enjoy it on its own or topped with a berry sauce, fresh fruits, a tangy Lemon Curd or some whipped cream!

-- Butter: Unsalted and very soft / at room temperature
+- Butter: Unsalted Butter, very soft and at room temperature.

 This Lemon Cake with Ricotta is quite easy to make in one bowl only.
 I used a hand mixer to combine all the ingredients but you could also make it in the stand mixer - or even by hands.